meteor-useraccounts/core/Guide.md

 <a name="form-fields-configuration"/>
 ### Form Fields Configuration

 Every input field appearing inside AccountsTemplates forms can be easily customized both for appearance and validation behaviour.
-One of the most interesting part is that custom additional sign up fields can be also added to the sign up form!
+Additional (custom) fields can be added to the sign up and registration forms, and the properties of built-in fields, like `email` and `password` can be overridded (see [Remove fields](https://github.com/meteor-useraccounts/core/blob/master/Guide.md#remove-fields)

 Each field object is represented by the following properties: